 Fast forward to right now, and to how you care for your beard.
 If you’re just letting it grow without any intervention then buddy, dude, mister - you really ought to.
 If we cautiously assume that you care for hair, using shampoo and maybe even conditioner, why not give the same kind treatment to your beard?
 Hair is hair: whether it’s on your head or cheeks, it needs tender, loving care.

-Beard oil is cosmetic oil made specifically for… beards.
+Beard oil is cosmetic oil made specifically for… beard grooming.
 It is usually a blend of two or more different oils.

 Beard oil intends to imitate the natural oils produced by facial skin.
 So when you apply beard oil it is not only the beard that benefits from it; the skin underneath, which has been deprived of sun, air, and general sense of freedom, will be humbled by and thankful for the gesture.

 Beard oil provides much-needed nutrients to the skin, nutrients that rejuvenate the beard and greatly improve its appearance.
-And don’t forget: if your beard looks good, you look good.
+And don’t forget: if your beard is well groomed, you look good.

 Every man who grows a beard will experience itchiness during the phase when hair follicles push their way out of the facial skin.
 The itch starts about four weeks in, and it’s only natural.

-Once you’ve passed the growing hurdle, you are entering the long stretch of having a beard; congrats!
+Once you’ve passed the growing hurdle, you are entering the long stretch of having a beard, a.k.a beard grooming; congrats!
 Beard oil is the quintessential product for beard maintenance.

 On top of that, beard oil is crucial for a good-looking, feel-good beard.
 It softens your beard, helps it untangle, and generally make it more manageable.
 Regular use of beard oil also reduces split ends.
 Ask anyone with long hair: split-ends are a pain.
 They not only make the hair look frizzy, but also require constant trimming to keep the hair healthy and looking good all the way through.